freeCodeCamp/freeCodeCamp/guide/english/certifications/responsive-web-design/basic-css/add-borders-around-your-elements/index.md

     border-style: solid;
   }
 ```
-Also, we can add properties this way:
+Also, there's a (preferred) shorthand way to concisely write all the border properties (border width, style & color) this way:

 ```js
   .thick-green-border {